-2019 Lincoln Navigat or How is the Forward Collision Warning presented to the driver?
-(Check all that apply) X Warning light Buzzer or audible alarm Vibration Other Describe the method by which the driver is alerted.
-Fo light, where is it located, its color, size, words or symbolis a sound, describe if it is a constant beep or a repeat describe where it is felt (e.g., pedals, steering wheel), possibly magnitude), the type of warning (light, audible and a four-tone chime repeated three times.
-To means of an Advanced Heads Up Display through a red flashing light in the lower padriver.
-If the vehicle is equipped with an A the visual warning is provided through a red flashing light in the driver.
-If the Advanced Head Up Display, then the visual and black flashing graphic in the cluster standard. ol, doe ted bee the do e, vibra di visual he visu art of the art of the es it flash on and off, etc. If it is a vibration, minant frequency (and ation, or combination), etc. I alert.
-The audible sound is ual alert is provided by visual warning is provided are windshield in front of the ed Heads Up Display, then thing light in the lower part icle is not equipped with an aning is provided as a red Is there a way to deactivate the system?
-Yes No
+How is the Forward Collision Warning presented to the driver?
+(Check all that apply) X Warning light X Buzzer or audible alarm Vibration Other Describe the method by which the driver is alerted. light, where is it located, its color, size, words or sy If it is a sound, describe if it is a constant beep or a describe where it is felt (e.g., pedals, steering whee possibly magnitude), the type of warning (light, aud The driver is provided with an audible and vis four-tone chime repeated three times.
+The vis black flashing graphic in the cluster showing to a flashing red LED bar located in front of the of See Appendix A Figure A16.
+For example, if the warning is a mbol, does it flash on and off, etc. repeated beep.
+If it is a vibration, el), the dominant frequency (and lible, vibration, or combination), etc. all alert.
+The audible sound is a sual alert is provided as a red and the text "Pre-Collision Assist." or via Is there a way to deactivate the system?